montagejs/collections/README.md

     JavaScript object.
 The keys are mangled to prevent collisions with JavaScript properties.

+-   **Heap(values, equals, compare)**

+    A collection that can always quickly (constant time) report its largest value, with reasonable performance for incremental changes (logarithmic), using a contiguous array as its backing storage.
+    However, it does not track the sorted order of its elements.

 -   **Iterator(iterable)**

     A wrapper for any iterable that implements `iterate` or iterator the